swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 **Store the Google Service Account key as a CI/CD variable**

 Store the output as a CI/CD Variable by going to **Settings > CI/CD** from the left sidebar of your GitLab project.

 Select **Variables** and select **Add variable**.

-Create a new variable named `GCP_SERVICE_ACCOUNT_KEY` with the `base64` value of the Google Service Account key file as its value.
+Create a new variable named `GCP_SERVICE_ACCOUNT_KEY` with the Google Service Account key file encoded in `base64` as its value.

 - **Protect variable**: _Unchecked_
 - **Mask variable**: _Checked_